 10th Perth concert Hall

-The Maddy Prior Band' release album 'Hooked on Winning.
-(Kempire Music) The Album features Rick Kemp and is mainly original songs written by Rick and Maddy.
-I think it was released on Nigel Pegrum's own record label - Plant Life in Australia.
+The Album features Rick Kemp and is made up of original songs written by Rick and Maddy.
+In line up was also Richie Close, keyboards; Mick Dyche, guitar & Gary Wilson on drums.
+It was released on Nigel Pegrum's own record label - Plant Life.
 It was Maddy's first 'solo' album since the two with Chrysalis back in 1978.
+The band played more 'pop' sounding original songs but despite pretty decent Radio/TV/Festival/Press exposure they were never commercially successful.
+There was a follow up album in 1983.

 14th August: Cropedy Appearance for 'Maddy Prior Band'.
 A DVD of the weekend ('A Peculiar Old Weekend') with the band singing 'Love's not just a Word' is available.
 It is also on YouTube 'HERE'.
 They are at 7 minutes in.